§ 28-33-44. Continuation of health insurance benefits.

-(b) In the event any employer fails to comply with the provisions of this section, then the employer shall be liable for hospital and medical costs that would have been paid by the hospital or medical insurance plan afforded the employee had he or she been covered by the plan.
+(b) In the event any employer fails to comply with the provisions of this section, and not its workers' compensation insurance carrier, then the employer shall be liable for hospital and medical costs that would have been paid by the hospital or medical insurance plan afforded the employee had he or she been covered by the plan.

 (c) The provisions of this section shall only apply to claims for injuries sustained on or after July 1, 1984.

 (P.L.
 1984, ch.
 142, art.
 5, § 6; P.L.
 1984 (s.s.), ch.
 450, § 3; P.L.
 1985, ch.
 425, § 1; P.L.
 1986, ch.
 507, § 7; P.L.
 1987, ch.
 242, § 1; P.L.
 1988, ch.
 79, § 1; P.L.
 1991, ch.
 206, § 4; P.L.
 1992, ch.
 31, § 5; P.L.
 2019, ch.
 218, § 1; P.L.
 2019, ch.
 248, § 1.)